ResourcesBusiness Banking

 Follow Us

 *Found is a financial technology company, not a bank.
-Banking services are provided by Piermont Bank, Member FDIC.
+Banking services are provided by Piermont Bank or Lead Bank, Members FDIC.
 The funds in your account are FDIC-insured up to $250,000 per depositor for each account ownership category.

-The Found Mastercard Business debit card is issued by Piermont Bank pursuant to a license from Mastercard Inc.
+The Found Mastercard Business debit card is issued by Piermont Bank or Lead Bank pursuant to a license from Mastercard Inc.

-The information on this website is not intended to provide, and should not be relied on, for tax advice.
+The information on this website is not intended to provide, and should not be relied on for, tax or legal advice.

 **Direct deposit funds may be available for use for up to two days before the scheduled payment date.
 Early availability is not guaranteed.